-How To Test Your Soil At Home Step-by-Step
+How To Test Your Soil At Home Step-By-Step

-The instructions are identical for testing the N-P-K values, but slightly different for testing pH.
+The instructions are identical for testing the N-P-K values, but slightly different for the pH.
 So, below I’ll break down the steps for both types of tests.

 Follow the steps below to use the phosphorus (blue), potash/potassium (orange) and nitrogen (pink) test kits.

-It’s important to use distilled water rather than tap water to be sure your test results are accurate (tap water can contain chemicals and minerals that can skew the test results).
+It’s important to use distilled water rather than tap water to ensure your test results are accurate (tap water contains chemicals and minerals that can skew the results).

 Fill both chambers of the N-P-K testing containers with your sample water up to the line towards the top.
-Your test kit should come with a little dropper to make it super easy.
+Your kit should come with a little dropper to make it super easy.